Kuhn's Theorem for Games of the Extensive Form with Unawareness: Games of the Extensive form with Unawareness

+\item[U1] Nondelusion: If $n \in T$, $h_i(n) \subseteq T'$, then there is $n_{T'}$ such that $n_{T'} \in h_i(n)$.\footnote{In past work a weaker condition Generalized Reflexivity was used instead.
+It will not be sufficient for our purposes in this paper.
+We elaborate in Section~\ref{KT_section}.} \end{itemize}

-Properties (I2), (I4), and (I5) are standard for games of the extensive form, and properties (U0) and (U1) generalize standard properties of games of the extensive form to our generalized setting.
-At each information set of a player, property (I3) confines the player's \emph{anticipation} of her future view of the game to the view she currently holds (even if, as a matter of fact, this view is about to be shattered as the game evolves).
-Figure~\ref{properties} illustrates with an example and a counterexample each both U0 and U1.
+Properties I2, I4, and I5 are standard for games of the extensive form.
+Property I3 confines at each information set the player's \emph{anticipation} of her future view of the game to the view she currently holds (even if, as a matter of fact, this view is about to be shattered as the game evolves); see Heifetz, Meier, and Schipper (2013) for further discussion and illustration.
+Properties U0 and U1 generalize standard properties of games of the extensive form to our generalized setting with unawareness.
+Confined awareness (U0) says that at each point in the game, the player has a well-defined view of the game.
+If this condition would be violated, i.e., there is an information of the player that would contain nodes of different trees, then the player would be uncertain about the game tree.
+But this could be modeled by a more comprehensive tree.
+Figure~\ref{properties} illustrates with an example and a counterexample to U0.
+Nondelusion (U1) is a strengthening of a condition Generalized reflexivity in Heifetz, Meier, and Schipper (2013).
+We will discuss this condition after Theorem~\ref{Kuhn}.

-Central to our extension of Kuhn's Theorem is the condition of perfect recall (I6).
+Central to our extension of Kuhn's Theorem is the condition of Perfect recall (I6).